pdmade/pdmade-stack/src/pages/index.md

     I also cook.
   section_id: hero
   component: HeroBlock
-  content: I thrive on collaborating with great teams, designers, and business owners
+  content: I thrive on collaborating with teams, designers, and business owners and
-    and bring 25 years of technology and marketing experience to web design, development, search engine optimization, and most of the technical stuff in between.
+    harness 25 years of technology and marketing experience towards web design, development, search engine optimization, and most of the technical stuff in between.
 - type: portfolioblock
   template: portfolioblock